Cray-HPE/docs-csm/operations/network/dns/PowerDNS_Configuration.md

   file "/var/lib/bind/db.8.101.10.in-addr.arpa";
 };
 ```
-`masters` should be set to the CAN IP address of the PowerDNS service.
-This is typically defined at install time by the `--can-external-dns` CSI option.
+`masters` should be set to the CMN IP address of the PowerDNS service.
+This is typically defined at install time by the `--cmn-external-dns` CSI option.

 `allow-notify` should contain the CAN IP addresses of all Kubernetes worker nodes.